 Why did axe head fall off?
 Were the tools not properly prepared or was it just a coincidence?
 Where did it fall?
 What happened after it fell off, the work stopped.
 The man then calls for Elisha.
 The man knew to who to call for.
 Does the scripture say anything about Elisha rebuking the student for being careless or for not having his own tool?
 No, he simply went to help.
 What a miracle to happen.
 God looks at the small things just as much as the big things.

 You see, the axe head laid on the bottom of the river.
 It was raised up, restored, replaced, and then put back to work again.
 If we look at this another way, Elisha reaches down, places a stick in the water, which compels the axe head to come forth, it was fixed and was ready to be used.
 That is what Christ has done for us.
-We were down in the mire, dirty, filthy, and uncleaned.
+We were down in the mire, we were dirty, we were filthy, and we were uncleaned.
 Christ gave Himself for us so that we could be made clean.

 What do we do when something like this happens to us?
 Has God trusted us with heavenly tools to use for His service?
 Have we taken care of them?
 Christians, what have we done with the tools God has graced us with?
 We need to recognize that we have lost it, pray, and go back to where we lost it.
 Seek guidance from a spiritual mentor, ask for someone to help us pray.